RAF Seighford

-RAF Seighford is a former Royal Air Force station located 3.6 mi northwest of Stafford, Staffordshire, England.
+Royal Air Force Seighford or more simply RAF Seighford is a former Royal Air Force satellite station located 3.6 mi northwest of Stafford, Staffordshire, England.
 The site was opened as a satellite/relief landing ground for RAF Hixon, 7.5 mi to the east.

 From 1956 until 1965, the airfield and associated buildings were used by the Boulton Paul Aircraft Company as a testing area for overhauled aircraft.